 Student: open to full-time students in any Canadian or foreign institution.
 Student membership will be changed to regular upon an address change or after a maximum of five years.

-Associate: open to members of AMS, RMetS and CGU under reciprocal conditions agreed upon by CMOS Council.
+Associate: open to members of AMS, AMOS, RMetS and CGU under reciprocal conditions agreed upon by CMOS Council.
 Proof of such membership must be provided.

 Sustaining: open to persons wishing to support the Society.